-- (1) Each of our NEOs was granted a non-equity incentive plan award pursuant to our 2018 annual incentive bonus compensation plan.
-The amounts shown in the "Threshold" column reflect the cash payment that would have been awarded under our 2018 annual incentive bonus plan if we had achieved the threshold payout level for a single corporate objective with the lowest weight.
-The amounts shown in the "Target" column reflect the target payment level under our 2018 annual incentive bonus plan if we had achieved all of the objectives previously approved by our Compensation Committee at target levels.
-The amounts shown in the "Maximum" column reflect the maximum payouts under our 2018 annual incentive bonus compensation plan if we had achieved all of the objectives previously approved by our Compensation Committee at or above the maximum level.
-The corporate and business components of our 2018 annual incentive bonus compensation plan are discussed in greater detail in "Compensation Discussion and Analysis" above.
+- (1) Each of our NEOs was granted a non-equity incentive plan award pursuant to our 2020 annual cash incentive bonus compensation plan.
+The amounts shown in the "Threshold" column reflect the cash payment that would have been awarded under our 2020 annual cash incentive bonus plan if we had achieved the threshold payout level for a single corporate objective with the lowest weight.
+The amounts shown in the "Target" column reflect the target payment level under our 2020 annual cash incentive bonus plan if we had achieved all of the objectives previously approved by our Compensation Committee at target levels.
+The amounts shown in the "Maximum" column reflect the maximum payouts under our 2020 annual cash incentive bonus compensation plan if we had achieved all of the objectives previously approved by our Compensation Committee at or above the maximum level.
+The corporate and business components of our 2020 annual cash incentive bonus compensation plan are discussed in greater detail in "Compensation Discussion and Analysis" above.
 The actual amounts paid to each NEO are shown in the Summary Compensation Table above.
-The table does not include the individual discretionary component portion of the NEOs' aggregate targeted annual cash incentive bonus amount. - (2) Reflects 2018-2020 Performance Cash Unit as described in greater detail in "Compensation Discussion and Analysis" above.
-The amounts shown in the "threshold" column reflect the 2018-2020 Performance Cash Units that will be earned if certain minimum financial goals are achieved.
-The amounts shown in the "target" column reflect the number of 2018-2020 Performance Cash Units that will be earned if all of the 2018-2020 financial goals are achieved at target levels.
-The amounts shown in the "maximum" column reflect the maximum number of 2018-2020 Performance Cash Units that can be earned if all of the 2018-2020 financial goals are achieved at or above maximum levels.
-Messrs.
-Garcia and Irving left the

-- Company prior to December 31, 2018 and therefore did not receive any performance-based cash units or non-equity incentive compensation in 2018 - (3) The amount in this column reflects the grant date fair value, computed in accordance with FASB ASC Topic No. 718, of stock awards and options granted to our NEOs.
-See Footnote 2 to the Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2018 for a discussion of our assumptions in estimating the fair value of our stock and option awards.
+The table does not include the individual discretionary component portion of the NEOs' aggregate targeted annual cash incentive bonus amount. - (2) Reflects 2020-2022 Performance-Based Restricted Cash Units as described in greater detail in "Compensation Discussion and Analysis" above.
+The amounts shown in the "Threshold" column reflect the 2020-2022 Performance Cash Units that will be earned if certain minimum financial goals are achieved.
+The amounts shown in the "Target" column reflect the number of 2020-2022 Performance-Based Restricted Cash Units that will be earned if all of the 2020-2022 financial goals are achieved at target levels.
+The amounts shown in the "Maximum" column reflect the maximum number of 2020-2022 Performance-Based Restricted Cash Units that can be earned if all of the 2020-2022 financial goals are achieved at or above maximum levels. - (3) The amount in this column reflects the grant date fair value, computed in accordance with FASB ASC Topic No. 718, of stock awards and options granted to our NEOs.
+See Footnote 2 to the Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 for a discussion of our assumptions in estimating the fair value of our stock and option awards.